pleabargain/EnglishHelpsYourCareer/tense past simple.md

 - I thought about the world.

 ---
+#mermaid
-- When did you eat?
+Q: When did you eat?
-- We ate earlier.
+A: We ate earlier.

 ---
+#mermaid

-- I made a good cup of coffee!
+Q: I made a good cup of coffee!
 - I went to a cafe.

-- We fostered a new group of young developers to become better coders.
 ---

+---

+---
+#mermaid
-- A few weeks ago I finished a very good book.
+Q: A few weeks ago I finished a very good book.
 I think you will like it!
-- What is the book's title?
+A: What is the book's title?
 What is the book's name?
 What's the name of the book?

 ---

-- When did you finish the book? (you know what book I'm reading)
-- A few weeks ago I finished reading The Petite Prince.

 ---
+#mermaid
+Q: When did you finish the book? (you know what book I'm reading)
+A: A few weeks ago I finished reading The Petite Prince.

+---
+---
+#mermaid
-- I left my previous company two years ago.
+Q:  I left my previous company two years ago.
-- Our trees produced a lot of fruit.
+A: Our trees produced a lot of fruit.
 - I went to Odessa one year ago.

 - We grew a number of crops this summer.